MadCoderme/veer/README.md

 This was done on a lightweight minimal todo app at https://github.com/beary/vite-example.
 I simply copied the `src` directory, created the required three files, and ran `veer bundle`.
 This shows, how Veer can improve performance even in the bare-bone vue apps (around 40% faster in Mobile).

-**Tips**
-To get the minimum cumulative layout shift, optimize your pre-renders.
+**Tips:** To get the minimum cumulative layout shift, optimize your pre-renders.